 Closing a limited company

-- minutes from the general meeting showing the decision of dissolution
+You must attach the minutes from the general meeting showing the decision to dissolve the company.

 Once the creditor deadline has expired, and the relations with any creditors have been settled, the general meeting can approve the final liquidation accounts.
 The final liquidation accounts have to be audited, unless the company has registered the decision to waive audit.